tomas-o-dev/FeatureFilter/README.md

     - ` 'FDR', 'FWE' `: sklearn univariate chi-square test; selects features to keep based on an upper bound on the expected false discovery rate. ` fwe ` will select more to drop than ` fdr `, and lower thresholds will also select more to drop.
 The floor filter will select all from either univariate test, and more.
       - Optional :
         - ` plvl ` : chi-square threshold (alpha), standard values are 0.01, 0.05, 0.1
     - ` 'FCBF-SU', 'FCBF-PC' `: FCBF-style, filter on feature-to-feature (f2f) correlations.
-Given a group of features with high cross-correlations, keep the one with the highest (f2y) as a proxy for the others (FCBF paper calls this the "dominant feature".
+Given a group of features with high cross-correlations, keep the one with the highest (f2y) as a proxy for the others (FCBF paper [6] calls this the "dominant feature").
 The standard threshold for multicolliniarity is > 0.7, the defaults were selected through experimentation.
       - Optional :
         - ` hipc ` : threshold for "high" f2f pearson correlation
         - ` hisu ` : threshold for "high" f2f symmetric uncertainty